tthoma24/swc-section1-materials/git.md

 - How can I tell Git to ignore files I don’t want to track?

 #### Notes:
+- We didn't cover this in class
 - There will often be files you don't want Git to track, for security or efficiency reasons
-- Ignored files, directory, and file patterns are listed in a `.gitignore` file
+- Ignored files, directory, and file patterns are listed in a special hidden file, a `.gitignore` file

 #### Activity:
 - [ ] Make sure we're still in `~/Desktop/planets` with `pwd`